gvsakhil/finicity/README.md

 ## 🧐 About <a name = "about"></a>

-I have been working with Finicity as part of my project, where it doesnot have any support for Flutter.
-I took an initiative to create one plugin as its one of my dream working on my own custom plugin.
-This is the first plugin in my career, so please do raise PR's if something can be improved.
+Throughout my project, I have been working with Finicity, which does not support Flutter.
+Since I have always dreamed of creating my own custom plugin, I decided to create one.
+As this is my first plugin, please raise PRs if something can be improved.

 ## 🏁 Getting Started <a name = "getting_started"></a>